Jen Rainnie of MALVADOS

 MALVADOS Ellie Cross sandal.
 Photography courtesy of MALVADOS.

-MALVADOS sandals, recognized for their neutral colours and classic silhouettes, are remarkably comfortable and stylish.
-Naturally drawn to earth tones, Rainnie designs sandals that feel elegant and timeless.
-“We offer a core collection of our staple styles each year: Playa, Lux and our Ellie sandal in our signature neutral colour palettes,” Rainnie says.
+MALVADOS sandals, recognized for their neutral colours and classic silhouettes, are as comfortable as they are stylish.
+“We offer a core collection of our staple styles each year: Playa, Lux, and our Ellie sandal in our signature neutral colour palettes,” Rainnie says.
 “Lately, we’ve been having a lot of fun playing with height, adding new lightweight platform options to the line.
-Bags felt like a natural next step, especially with our customers asking for matching accessories,” Rainnie says.
+Bags felt like a natural next step, especially with our customers asking for matching accessories,” Rainnie continues.
 “We’re thrilled to be launching them for Spring 2025.”

 Continues below.